WAIMC/my_life_management/instal-blog-FE.md

 npx create-next-app@latest my-personal-blog --typescript --tailwind --app --use-pnpm ✔ Which linter would you like to use? › ESLint
-✔ Would you like to use React Compiler? … No / Yes
+✔ Would you like to use React Compiler? … Yes
-✔ Would you like your code inside a `src/` directory? … No / Yes ✔ Would you like to use Turbopack? (recommended) … No / Yes ✔ Would you like to customize the import alias (`@/*` by default)? … No / Yes ✔ What import alias would you like configured? … @/*
+✔ Would you like your code inside a `src/` directory? …  Yes ✔ Would you like to use Turbopack? (recommended) …  Yes ✔ Would you like to customize the import alias (`@/*` by default)? … Yes ✔ What import alias would you like configured? … @/*

 cd my-personal-blog